Rob--/cluster-messages/README.md

-This function will emit an event, the callback is a single parameter that is passed, this means inside the event listener only one parameter can be passed to `sendResponse`.
+This function will emit an event, the callback is a single parameter that is passed, this means inside the event listener only one parameter can be passed to `sendResponse` so it needs to be an object containing all the data.

 When sent from the master:
 - the event will get sent to all workers
 - each time the worker calls `sendResponse` (the callback inside the event listener), the `callback` will be invoked
-- e.g. if there are 3 workers, and all of them reply, the callback will be invoked 3 times
+- e.g. if there are 3 workers, and all of them call `sendResponse`, the callback will be invoked 3 times

 When sent from the worker:
 - the event is sent to the master only